cysouw/diathesis/text/c05_case.md

 Some verbs allow for the same role being expressed with different case marking.
 These seem to be all incidental cases, mostly verbs in the midst of a diachronic change.

-### [ A | D ] Accusative-to-dative
+### [ A | D ] Accusative-to-dative {#sec:case-accusative-dative}

 A few experiencer verbs with an original accusative argument are currently considered rather old-fashioned in German [@next a].
 Instead of the original accusative sometimes they are attested with a dative [@next b].
-Note that some of these verbs also have a governed preposition [@next c] and a reflexive alternation [@next d].
+Note that some of these verbs also have a governed preposition [@next c] and a reflexive alternation [@next d], see also [@sec:reflexive-accusative-to-nominative].

 ::: ex
 a.
 Mich graut.